bzboy/android-game-sdk3/README.md

 - String configUrl: Link to JSON config file.
 - String noticeUrl: Called when a transaction is finished, if you have already config IPN on developer site, just pass ""
 - String apiKey: Provided by Appota for your application.

-You can create your custom buttons to call separate UI:

 Place this code block in onDestroy() method of activity:
 ```java
     @Override